Accounts Receivable Turnover Ratio | Definitions, Formula & Examples

 AR turnover ratio example

 To give you a little more clarity, let’s look at an example of how you could use the receivables turnover ratio in the real world.
-Company A has $150,000 in net credit sales for the year, along with an average accounts receivable of $50,000.
-To determine the AR turnover ratio, you simply divide $150,000 by $50,000, resulting in a score of 3.
+Company A has £150,000 in net credit sales for the year, along with an average accounts receivable of £50,000.
+To determine the AR turnover ratio, you simply divide £150,000 by £50,000, resulting in a score of 3.
 This means that Company A is collecting their accounts receivable three times per year.
-That’s not bad, but it may indicate that Company A should attempt to optimize their accounts receivable to speed up the collections process.
+That’s not bad, but it may indicate that Company A should attempt to optimise their accounts receivable to speed up the collections process.

 Are there any limitations to the accounts receivable turnover ratio?